CindyJS/CindyJS/ref/MIDI_Functions.md

 For instance if you use [CindyLab](CindyLab.md) to create a Ping-Pong game, you can use the *Wood Blocks* (key 76 and 77) to create click effects when hitting the ball.

 The following code shows a simple implementation of a Rock rhythm by using the sequencer.
-Observe that this program also uses the `"goto"` statement in `playmelody(...)` to rewind the track to the beginning.
+Observe that this program also uses the `"goto"` statement in `playmelody(…)` to rewind the track to the beginning.

     > playmelody(channel->9,speed->500,loop->8,
     >  [[35,3],[35,3],[35,3],[35,6],[35,1],["goto",0], //bass drum